day8/re-frame-10x/docs/HyperlinkedInformation/EventCodeTracing.md

 ## Event Handler Tracing

-This panel provides an interactive, explorative UI through which you can browse the form-by-form execution trace of the ClojureScript code in your event handlers.
-You can inspect the data produced by every ClojureScript form, while retaining overall context.
+See the execution trace of your event handler.
+See it deeply.

+This panel shows you exactly how your event handler "executed" - form by form.
+The UI allows you to inspect every argument and every return value for every form.
+And it relates all execution back to the source code of your function.

 ### Show Me

-Here's what it would look like if you had it setup:
+Here's what it looks like if you set it up:

 ![Estim8 demo](/docs/images/estim8-demo.png)